iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/code-restrictions.md

 ## Function Calls

-Certain restrictions apply to some functions from the base and math module.
+This is a list of restrictions applying to functions from the base and math modules.

 1. The following functions can only be called with iterable arguments: